jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 Default: deny (incoming), allow (outgoing), disabled (routed)
 ```

-This meant that incoming connections were denied by default, while outgoing connections were allowed.
+This meant incoming connections were denied by default, while outgoing connections were allowed.

-> 📸 **Evidence 3 — Initial UFW configuration**
+> 📸 **Screenshot 3 — Initial UFW Configuration**
+> `02-ufw-baseline.png`
-> Add a screenshot showing the output of `sudo ufw status verbose`.
+> Shows the output of `sudo ufw status verbose`.

 I then checked whether any specific UFW rules were already configured: